 Once Firefox completes the reset task, you will get a prompt asking you if you want customizations and add-ons to be restored or not.

-• Select Restore all windows and tabs – if you want to export all of them.
-Or go with the Restore only the ones you want option – if you want to specify the ones that should be restored.
+• Select Restore all windows and tabs if you want to export all of them.
+Or go with the Restore only the ones you want option if you want to specify the ones that should be restored.

 • Restart the Firefox application.

-• Run some tests by recreating the event (or combination of events) where you typically experience the right-click not working issue to see how things go this time.
+• Run some tests by recreating the event (or a combination of events) where you typically experience the right-click not working issue to see how things go this time.

-1. Start Firefox in Safe Mode:
+4. Start Firefox in Safe Mode

-We already described the links between third-party add-ons or extensions and the right-click not working problem.
-If the issue is being triggered by the changes made by an extension or add-on – or if the problem has anything to do with the operations being executed by third-party scripts or utilities in Firefox – then you will find out the truth after you run Firefox in safe mode.
+If the issue is being triggered by the changes made by an extension or add-on, or if the problem has anything to do with the operations being executed by third-party scripts or utilities in Firefox, then you will find out the truth after you run Firefox in safe mode.

-Some add-ons are known to change the behavior or setup of the right-click menu.
-Some extensions are known to add stuff to the right-click menu, while others remove certain options.
-Some add-ons that disable the right-click feature altogether even exist.
-Well, safe mode is a special procedure through which Firefox starts up with only its own stuff.
+Safe mode is a special procedure through which Firefox starts up with only its own stuff.
 Third-party extensions, add-ons, and themes (and their settings) become a nonfactor in safe mode.

 Therefore, the resulting browser session (for Firefox in safe mode) provides the ideal platform or environment where you get to test stuff to identify the culprit.
-For one, if the right-click function works fine in safe mode, then you will have your confirmation that one of the third-party extensions, add-ons, or themes was involved in causing trouble for you.
+For one, if the right-click function works fine in safe mode, then you will have confirmation that one of the third-party extensions, add-ons, or themes was involved in causing trouble for you.

-• Fill the URL box or text field (close to the top of the window) with the following code: about:support
+• Fill the URL box or text field (close to the top of the window) with the following code: about:support.

 You will be directed to the Troubleshooting Information screen in Firefox (on a new tab).